product icon

 Message file formats

-By default, Paraglide JS uses the inlang-message-format plugin.
-But, you can use any other plugin that suits your needs.
+By default, Paraglide JS uses the inlang-message-format plugin, but you can use any other plugin that suits your needs.
 Mixing & matching is also possible.

 All plugins can be found on https://inlang.com/c/plugins.
 Here are some popular plugins: